ln5/draft-linus-trans-gossip-ct/draft-linus-trans-gossip-ct/draft-linus-trans-gossip-ct.md

 The 'x509_chain' element MUST contain at least the leaf certificate and SHOULD contain the full chain to a known root.

+## STH pollination

+XXX TODO: describe STH pools and pollination

+An HTTPS client may also acquire STHs by asking its supported logs for the current STH directly, or via some other (currently unspecified) mechanism.

-## STH gossip
+## STH sharing

-The goal of gossiping about STHs is to detect logs that are presenting different (inconsistent) views of the log to different parties.
-CT auditors and monitors SHOULD gossip about Signed Tree Heads (STHs) with as many other auditors and monitors as possible.
+The goal of STH sharing is to detect logs that are presenting different (inconsistent) views of the log to different parties.
+CT auditors and monitors SHOULD share Signed Tree Heads (STHs) with as many other auditors and monitors as possible.

-\[TBD gossip about inclusion proofs and consistency proofs too?\]
+\[TBD share inclusion proofs and consistency proofs too?\]

-Which STHs to share and how often gossip should happen is regarded as policy and out of scope for this document.
+Which STHs to share and how often happen is regarded as policy and out of scope for this document.

 Auditors and monitors SHOULD provide the following URL accepting GET requests returning STHs: